openharmony/docs/en/device-dev/kernel/kernel-mini-extend-file-littlefs-guide.md

 };
 ```

-**.read**,  **.prog**,  **.erase**, and  **.sync**  correspond to the read, write, erase, and synchronization APIs at the bottom layer of the hardware platform, respectively.
+**.read**,  **.prog**,  **.erase**, and  **.sync**  correspond to the underlying read, write, erase, and synchronization APIs of the hardware platform, respectively.

 **read\_size** indicates the number of bytes read each time.
 You can set it to a value greater than the physical read unit to improve performance.
 This value determines the size of the read cache.
 However, if the value is too large, more memory is consumed.

 **prog\_size** indicates the number of bytes written each time.
 You can set it to a value greater than the physical write unit to improve performance.
 This value determines the size of the write cache and must be an integral multiple of **read\_size**.
 However, if the value is too large, more memory is consumed.

-**block\_size**: indicates the number of bytes in each erase block.
+**block\_size** indicates the number of bytes in each erase block.
 The value can be greater than that of the physical erase unit.
 However, a smaller value is recommended because each file occupies at least one block.
 The value must be an integral multiple of **prog\_size**.

 **block\_count** indicates the number of blocks that can be erased, which depends on the capacity of the block device and the size of the block to be erased \(**block\_size**\).

 ## Sample Code<a name="section1034515054620"></a>